 Increased demand for e-cars is also pushing automobile manufacturers to bring new models onto the market even faster. additive manufacturing not only offers the opportunity to shorten the development time.
 But as more and more components are 3D-printed, production can start much faster because, for example, tools do not have to be ordered and manufactured first.
 At the same time, manufacturers are trying to gain a competitive advantage by further individualizing components such as gear knobs or keys.
 And the topic of spare parts will also be an indispensable part of 3D printing in the future: It is too tempting to have the prospect of dispensing with stock-keeping and being able to offer components reliably even after decades independently of suppliers.

-You will find a cross-section of the various additive manufacturing processes, the materials used and the upstream and downstream processes at Formnext from 10 – 13 November 2020.
+You will find a cross-section of the various additive manufacturing processes, the materials used and the upstream and downstream processes at Formnext Connect from 10 – 12 November 2020.